luisalima/til/README.md

-# til
+# TIL: Today I Learned

-Today I learned
+Just random "TIL" facts.
+Life hacks, coding, with a sprinkle of LLMs and AI.